 They use a team of all US-based writers, though may not have as strict a vetting process as Scripted.
 But it struck me as a little weird that I could pay Scripted up to $300 a month and not get any writing done; everything you order is on top of that membership fee.
 They likened it to a gym membership–your membership gets you in the door, and then it’s on you to actually lift the weights and see results.

-For similar high-end content creation, check out Ellipsis Ink.
+For similar high-end content creation, you might consider BELAY, which offers this under their umbrella of services.
 On the cheaper side, you have “content mills” like HireWriters and Textbroker, where your price per article will be much lower and the quality often reflects it.

 Have you worked with Scripted?
 If so, please be sure to leave a brief review of your experience below to help others with their decision.